 Students may earn more than one degree, if desired.
 This is often referred to as a double degree or dual degree program.
-The degrees can either be the same type (two BS degrees) or of different types (a BFA and a BSE).
-Students must meet the unique requirements of each degree (minors, specified general education courses, etc.).
+The degrees can either be the same type (two B.S. degrees) or of different types (a B.F.A. and a B.S.E.).
+Students must meet the unique requirements of each degree (minors, specified General Education courses, etc.).
 There are no additional requirements for the double degree option.
 Each degree may be from a different catalog year, if needed.

 Students may not earn a double degree with the same major or minors (e.g., students cannot earn both a B.A. and a B.S. degree with a history major).
-A minor used to satisfy a degree requirement for one degree may not be in the same subject a major used in a different degree program.
+A minor used to satisfy a degree requirement for one degree may not be in the same subject as a major used in a different degree program.
+The same minor may not count on more than one degree.